 Still, many Georgia employers do provide breaks and meal periods for their employees.

 Notably, the FLSA does require workers to be paid for short break periods.
 However, if such breaks exceed thirty minutes, then Georgia employers do not need to provide compensation.

-Navigate Payroll Laws and Regulations with CAVU HCM
+Navigate Payroll Laws and Regulations

 Even for the most experienced employers, Georgia payroll laws can feel like an endless stream of confusing instructions and difficult-to-read regulations.

 Additionally, our flagship software solution allows employers to expedite everything from their payroll to HR to talent acquisition.
-For an all-in-one HCM solution, look no further than CAVU.

 To learn more about our Payroll Solutions and related tax services, click here.